Asadullah00861/E-Commerce-Revenue-Forecasting-Order-Optimization-Analytics/README.md

 ├── sql/
 │   └── Solved_Business_Problems_(KPIs).sql  # SQL queries for primary business KPIs
 └── README.md
 ⚙️ Requirements & Setup
-This project requires Python 3.x and the following libraries:
+This project requires Python 3.x and the following core libraries:

-pandas & numpy: Data manipulation and Dimensional Modeling.
+Pandas & NumPy: For data manipulation and Dimensional Modeling.

-scikit-learn: Predictive modeling (Regression/Classification).
+Scikit-Learn: For predictive modeling and regression.

-matplotlib & seaborn: Trend and seasonality visualizations.
+Matplotlib & Seaborn: For visualizing trends and analysis outputs.